 If you like the cottage gardening style, you will likely have a cutting garden.
 A common question from readers of my blog asks “how to keep cut flowers fresh?”

 When you purchase a bouquet of flowers from a florist or specialty shop, it will likely have a package of flower food attached.
 But what about us do it your self flower arrangers?
 How do we keep flowers alive longer?

 Fortunately for us, making cut flowers last longer can be done easily with a few easy tips and some common household products to make our own cut flowers food.

+February 7 is Rose Day.
+Since it is close to Valentine’s Day, roses will be a popular gift, so let’s find out how to keep them fresh.
 Keep reading to learn everything you need to know about keeping fresh flowers alive and get the recipe.

 How to keep cut flowers fresh – the basics

 Before we talk about making a cut flowers food, we need to start from the beginning.
 Simply cutting some flowers from your cottage garden while you work and plopping them in water later isn’t the way to get cut flowers that last a long time.

 This tip is important, even with those flowers purchased from the florist.
 The stem is the vehicle for water intake, so you want to do all that you can to make sure as much water as possible comes to the bloom.